Home > Frequently Asked Questions

 Course credits transfer only from colleges and universities that are accredited by the Commission on Colleges or the Commission on Higher Education of the regional accreditation associations or conform to the requirements published in the Transfer of Credit Practices of Designated Educational Institutions by the American Association of College Registrars and Admissions Officers.
 If you have a specific course in mind, contact an ELI counselor at (703) 323-2425.

-How can an ELI distance learning course be closed?
+How can an ELI online learning course be closed?

-ELI distance learning courses do have limits as to the number of students that may register.
+ELI online learning courses do have limits as to the number of students that may register.
 Once the maximum number of students have been registered, the course is closed to additional students.
-Some ELI distance learning courses have published closing dates due to required meetings, scheduled submission of assignments, and other course objectives that require the students to start the course at the same time.
+Some ELI online learning courses have published closing dates due to required meetings, scheduled submission of assignments, and other course objectives that require the students to start the course at the same time.

 There are several reasons for course limits - state and college policies limit the number of credit hours faculty can teach; most faculty teach full-time on campus in addition to teaching their ELI distance learning courses and these combined credit hours make up a full teaching load; availability of funds to pay for the credit hours faculty can teach.

 Your Start Date is the official start date for the course and all other dates are based on it.
 For ELI online learning courses, this date does not necessarily correspond to campus start dates.

 What are the important dates for my course?

 The important dates for your online learning course are the Start Date, Blackboard Sign-in Date, Last Withdrawal Date Without F, and End Date.
 For ELI online learning courses, these dates are listed on the front of the Quick-Start syllabus mailed to you.

 Start Date: This is your official start date; all other dates are based on it.
 Your course start date does not necessarily correspond to campus course dates.
 You are expected to meet a schedule for submission of your work, so you need to buy your course materials and start on time.